Uninsured Motorists in Texas

 According to the Insurance Information Institute, about 1 in 8 (12.6 percent) drivers were uninsured in 2012.
 While this number has been declining in recent years, it is estimated that there are still around 3.5 million uninsured motorists in the state of Texas alone.

 If you are the victim of a hit and run, or have been in an accident with a driver who is uninsured or underinsured, it may feel like you are all alone and have nobody to turn to for help.
-Let Houston car accident attorneys Neal Davis and Jed Silverman fight for you and negotiate with insurers to get you the compensation you deserve.
-If we don’t win, you don’t pay - that’s our No Fee Unless We Win Guarantee.
+Let Houston car accident attorney Neal Davis fight for you and negotiate with insurers to get you the compensation you deserve.
+If we don't win, you don't pay - that's our No Fee Unless We Win Guarantee.

 We will stand with you.